{{org_field_logo}}

 This policy aligns with the following legislation and standards:

-- Fraud Act 2006: This Act defines fraud as false representation, failing to disclose information, and abuse of position for personal gain.
+- Fraud Act 2006 – defining fraud by false representation, failure to disclose information and abuse of position for personal gain.

 4. Definitions